-Looking for diabetic diet plan that works?
+Looking for a diabetic diet plan that works?
 Here I outline my easy-to-follow diabetic diet which I created many years back.
 I implemented this diet in my patients with Type 2 diabetes and followed them clinically to see if it works or not.
 Well, the diabetic diet worked wonderfully.
 Patients saw their Hemoglobin A1C coming down after years of struggling with various other diabetes diets.
-And the best part, it is a commonsense diet for Type 2 diabetes.
-It is easy and practical.
-No more counting the calories!
+And the best part?
+It is a commonsense diet for Type 2 diabetes that is easy and practical.
+No more counting calories!

 Tips for The Success of Your Diabetic Diet

 Acknowledge the true purpose of food